AP investigation shows chaos of deadly Texas floods through emergency recordings and videos

 Rescues, including by helicopter, continue into the afternoon.
 Crews also begin recovering bodies.
 For many families holding out hope of having their loved ones returned, it would take days or weeks due to the massive amount of debris and the widespread search area along the Guadalupe River.

-The death toll would grow to at least 136; three people remain missing.
+The death toll would grow to at least 136; two people remain missing.

 Residents along the Guadalupe River and the families of victims have questioned why they had no notice of the impending flood.
 The waters rose quickly in the middle of the night, and hard-hit Kerr County lacked an updated flood warning system; state and local agencies had missed opportunities to finance one.

-Note: This story has been updated to correct that two people remain missing.